japila-books/apache-spark-internals/docs/rdd/spark-rdd-transformations.md

 NOTE: Wide transformations are also called shuffle transformations as they may or may not depend on a shuffle.

 All of the tuples with the same key must end up in the same partition, processed by the same task.
-To satisfy these operations, Spark must execute link:spark-rdd-shuffle.adoc[RDD shuffle], which transfers data across cluster and results in a new stage with a new set of partitions.
+To satisfy these operations, Spark must execute spark-rdd-shuffle.md[RDD shuffle], which transfers data across cluster and results in a new stage with a new set of partitions.

 === [[zipWithIndex]] zipWithIndex